fuersten/sun_ray/README.md

 ## WSL Scripting Language

-The WSL scripting language is a dynamically typed imperative programming language.
-It has some build in classes to manipulate the world, but no user defined classes can be created.
+The WSL scripting language is a dynamically typed imperative programming language that is executed on a virtual stack machine.
+It has some build in classes to manipulate the world and scene objects, but no user defined classes can be created.
 Currently, it lacks support for defining own functions.
 I might change that in the future.

 Let's check out the most simple, aka 'Hello world!', example: